Driver focused interior

 Interior colour schemes practicality

 Complementing the high-class cabin design and driver focused ergonomics, the Mazda CX-30 is offered in three interior colour schemes depending on model grade.
-Premium dark grey cloth with navy blue interior accents is standard on SE-L, SE-L Lux and Sport Lux cars.
-Step up to GT Sport and GT Sport Tech and you’ll find black leather with rich brown interior accents, while Skyactiv-X powered GT Sport and GT Sport Tech cars can be specified with optional stone leather with rich brown accents in lieu of the standard black leather.
+Premium dark grey cloth with black interior accents is standard on SE-L, SE-L Lux and Sport Lux cars.
+Step up to GT Sport and GT Sport Tech and you’ll find black leather with rich brown interior accents, while e-Skyactiv X powered GT Sport Tech cars can be specified with optional stone leather with rich brown accents in lieu of the standard black leather.

-Like the all-new Mazda3, the Mazda CX-30 features the very latest version of Mazda Connect, which combines an 8.8-inch colour centre screen controlled by the centrally mounted Multimedia Commander.
+Like the Mazda CX-5 and Mazda MX-30, the Mazda CX-30 features the very latest version of Mazda Connect, which combines an 8.8-inch colour centre screen controlled by the centrally mounted Multimedia Commander.
 This allows for easy control of all infotainment, navigation, settings and connectivity applications, and features significantly improved safety and user-friendliness.
 For instance, greater hardware processing ability and optimised software reduce the boot-up time for the infotainment screen by half.
 Features such as the navigation system are ready for use almost instantaneously after the ignition is turned on.
 Image and sound quality have also been greatly improved by digitalising signal transmissions from the camera and audio system.

 The CX-30’s standard 8 speaker audio system has the lower bass speakers in the front cowl sides where low-frequency sound is better reproduced, resulting in a more clearly audible lower register.
 2.5cm tweeters and 8cm midrange units have been positioned on the left and right sail garnish, and on the upper section of the front and rear door trim respectively, where the sound is transmitted directly towards the occupant’s ears, un-muddied by reflected sounds.
 This more powerfully and naturally locates the sound’s origin, enhancing both depth and clarity.
 GT Sport and GT Sport Tech cars feature a 12-speaker Bose premium sound system that is hallmarked by deeper, more impactful sound.